 - Do I still need to file returns in Michigan?

 - How do I file without paying double tax on the sales that were collected and remitted by my Marketplace?

 I've never registered for a Michigan license.
 Do I need to register for a sales tax license in Michigan now?

-- If you are a retailer with a physical presence in Michigan or you are a remote seller who has crossed the economic nexus threshold for Michigan ($100,000/year in gross revenue, or more than 200 separate sales transactions in Michigan in the last calendar year), then you will need to register for a Michigan sales tax license.
+- If you are a retailer with a physical presence in Michigan or you are a remote seller who has crossed the economic nexus threshold for Michigan ($100,000/year in gross revenue, are purchasing wholesale, or have more than 200 separate sales transactions in Michigan in the last calendar year), then you will need to register for a Michigan sales tax license.

 - If you've imported your sales across all platforms into your TaxJar account, you can determine if you have economic nexus in the state by running the Sales & Transactions Checker.

 If you do not meet any of the criteria that create nexus in Michigan (physical, economic or otherwise), you won't need to register for a sales tax license in this state.